 Figure 4 – Storage Consumption Report

-To learn more about all upcoming Dynamics 365 and Power Platform releases please visit:
+Learn more about all upcoming Dynamics 365 and Power Platform releases.

 KTL Solutions is a Gold Certified Microsoft Partner.
 We provide customized software solutions, Office 365 support, eCommerce customizations, and integration with Microsoft Dynamics.
 KTL Solutions has the knowledge and experience to help with migration, deployment, customization development, and support for Dynamics 365.
 Our experience working with hundreds of clients will help your business succeed.